Applied Project ICT6001 T1 Assignment Help

 The assessment consists of four key components:

-1. Progress Report
+1. Progress Report:

 o Provide an update on the IT project, highlighting significant developments, achievements, and any changes since the initial proposal.